sdr-enthusiasts/docker-planefence/ATTRIBUTION.md

 - dump1090.socket30003 is used under the GNU GENERAL PUBLIC LICENSE, version 3.
 This program is (C) by Ted Sluis (@tedsluis), and a slightly modified fork can be found at https://github.com/kx1t/dump1090.socket30003.
 Any modification to dump1090.socket30003 are Copyright by their respective owners

 - Maps are generated thanks to OpenStreetMap.
-OpenStreetMap® is open data, licensed under the Open Data Commons Open Database License (ODbL) by the OpenStreetMap Foundation (OSMF).
+OpenStreetMap® is open data, licensed under the Open Data Commons Open Database License (ODbL) by the OpenStreetMap Foundation (OSMF). "© OpenStreetMap contributors".
 More information, including license terms, can be found here: https://www.openstreetmap.org/copyright

 - Leaflet.js, a mapping overlay java script, is Copyright (c) 2010-2021, Vladimir Agafonkin, Copyright (c) 2010-2011, CloudMade, All rights reserved.
 The license terms can be found here: https://github.com/Leaflet/Leaflet/blob/master/LICENSE